Safavid conversion of Iran to Shia Islam: Under Soltan Hoseyn

-The religiosity of Soltan Hoseyn is implied through the numerous awqaf (charitable endowment under Islamic law) he gifted.
-He may not have been as intolerant as he commonly is described, as implied by his trust in the Sunni grand vizier Fath-Ali Khan Daghestani, his interest when visiting to the churches of New Jolfa, as well as the numerous decrees (farman) he declared, which protected the Christian population of Iran and allowed missionaries to perform their work.
+The religiosity of Soltan Hoseyn is implied through the numerous awqaf he gifted.
+He may not have been as intolerant as he commonly is described, as implied by his trust in the Sunni grand vizier Fath-Ali Khan Daghestani, his interest when visiting to the Armenian churches of New Jolfa, as well as the numerous decrees (farman) he declared, which protected the Christian population of Iran and allowed Catholic missionaries to perform their work.
 Soltan Hoseyn's reign marked an improvement over his father's regarding the status of European missionaries.

 The clerics, who held influence over Soltan Hoseyn, were permitted to pursue their dogmatic plans, such as their anti-Sufi policies and taking action against non-Shias.
-These actions included the forced conversion of Zoroastrians, turning their temple in Isfahan into a mosque, exacting jizya (poll tax) from Jews and Christians, and making it illegal for non-Shias to go outside during rain for fear that they might pollute Shias.
+These actions included the forced conversion of Zoroastrians, turning their temple in Isfahan into a mosque, exacting jizya from Jews and Christians, and making it illegal for non-Shias to go outside during rain for fear that they might pollute Shias.
 In most cases these laws were avoided through bribery, or in other occasions through other means, such as when Maryam Begum interceded on the behalf of the Armenians of New Jolfa.

 Nevertheless, the progressively intolerant environment caused by these measures decreased the loyalty of the non-Shias towards the Safavid government.
-Due to increased taxes and endangerment by a law that permitted the family member of an apostate to gain their belongings, several wealthy Armenians withdrew much of their financial assets and left for the Italian cities of Venice and Rome.
+Due to increased taxes and endangerment by a law that permitted the family member of an apostate to gain their belongings, several wealthy Armenians withdrew much of their financial assets and left for the European cities of Venice and Rome.
 The anti-Sunni policies pursued by the government had the most substantial consequences, as it alienated the many Sunnis of the country, most of whom inhabited its frontiers.